 With real world scenarios

 Bootcamp classes are instructed live Monday - Thursday from 7pm-9pm CST Classes are hosted on our custom built platform.
-Students have access to personal virtual machines to learn the skills they will need to apply in a corporate network that is under attack from advanced threat actors.
+Students are provided with personal virtual machines to learn the skills they will need to apply in a corporate network that is under attack from advanced threat actors.

 Book a call with our team

-What is the Cyber Defense Certified Professional Accreditation?
+What is the Cyber Defense Certified Professional (CDCP) Certification?

 This is accomplished through a battery of real-world security operations scenarios that students must overcome and articulate in a detailed report that includes the appropriate executive summary, findings, recommendations and remediation steps along with applicable evidence.